jack126guy/online-pony-events-covid-19/README.md

 ## Format

+The dataset consists of two data files:

+* `Events.csv`: The list of events
+* `Special Mentions.csv`: Related resources that may be of interest

 The data files are CSV (mostly following [RFC 4180](https://tools.ietf.org/html/rfc4180), except non-ASCII characters may be introduced as UTF-8) with headers.

 Timestamps use an "almost ISO 8601" format for convenience.
 To get an ISO 8601 timestamp, replace the space with a "T" and optionally add a "Z" at the end to indicate that it is UTC.